LBALab/lba2remake/doc/getting_started.md

 The first launch might take some time, but subsequent page refresh will be fast.

-You can now start editing the code and refresh the page to see the result (the dev server compiles your changes almost instantaneously).
+You can now start editing the code and refresh the page to see the result (the dev server compiles your changes almost instantly).

+## What next?

+Once your development environment is up and running, you can check the [architecture](architecture.md) guide to learn more about how the project is organized.